jd-13/WE-Core/README.md

 ### Distortions:
 CarveDSPUnit - A waveshaping distortion module with multiple wave shapes, pre and post gain control, and a "tweak" control which morphs the selected wave shape

+### Stereo Processing:
+MONSTRCrossover - A crossover filter made of several MONSTRBand units.
+Uses the MONSTRBand units to provide multiband stereo width control

+Note: The Songbird and MONSTR classes are not yet completed, and so may change frequently

 ## Documentation
 Documentation is available at: https://www.whiteelephantaudio.com/doxygen/WECore/html/
 The documentation is generated from this github repo every 4 hours.